sestaton/sesbio/README.md

 Bioinformatics tools for genome analysis

+**ABOUT**

+This is a collection of mostly organized Perl scripts for working genomics data.
+There is no install or build process, just use them in place.
+See below for usage information.

 **INSTALLATION**

 All scripts require Perl version 5.10 and some use non-core Perl modules.
 Though, there are no dependencies that cannot be installed from CPAN.
 To get the scripts, simply download the zip version of the repo, or use git: